 Prerequisites.
 The candidate must present evidence of having completed a satisfactory amount of undergraduate work in the subject proposed for investigation or, in the case of deficiency, must register for prerequisite courses.

 Academic Registration Requirement.
 Student registration should reflect accurately the amount and kind of work undertaken in the Graduate College.
-The Ph.D., D.M.A., and DNP are granted primarily on the basis of achievement, and engagement with one’s discipline is an important part of achieving quality in a dissertation.
+The Ph.D., D.M.A., DNP, and Ed.D. are granted primarily on the basis of achievement, and engagement with one’s discipline is an important part of achieving quality in a dissertation.
 The purpose of the registration requirement is to promote a high level of intellectual and scholarly activity at The University of Iowa.
 These requirements foster intensive, concentrated engagement with the faculty members and graduate students in a student's program.

 All doctoral programs will contain a minimum of 72 semester hours of graduate work.
 Of those 72 semester hours, at least 39 must be earned while registered in The University of Iowa Graduate College, and after formal program admission.
 For example, the academic registration requirement cannot be fulfilled by coursework completed under the non-degree or non-departmental student classification or with transfer credit.

-Interdisciplinary Studies Programs.
-A student may prepare a proposal for an interdisciplinary course of study, including the plan of study defining course work, examination requirements, a research plan, and a committee of at least five faculty members, with either the department most directly concerned or the Graduate College designated as the sponsor.
+Interdisciplinary Studies Programs (IDS).
+A student may prepare a proposal for an interdisciplinary course of study, including the plan of study defining course work, examination requirements, a research plan, and a committee of at least four faculty members, with either the department most directly concerned or the Graduate College designated as the sponsor.
 Final approval of such individual programs is granted by the Graduate College dean, who may add members to the student's supervising committee from other closely related departmental faculties or from the Graduate Council.
 The degree will be awarded in interdisciplinary studies (doctorate) stipulated in the approved graduate program and, parenthetically, the name of the sponsoring department.

 Reduction of Old Credits.
 Courses taken ten or more years, prior to the doctoral comprehensive examination, must be evaluated by the major department in order to determine the possible use of these credit hours within a student's plan of study.
 The department, in turn, must send a letter of petition to the Graduate College, requesting the use of any or all of these credits toward the fulfillment of degree requirements.

 Limit on Professional Courses.
 Work taken by a student in the colleges of Dentistry, Law, or Medicine while enrolled for a professional degree may be credited to a graduate program leading to a doctoral degree if it is taken after the student has earned a bachelor's degree, or has completed work equivalent to that required for a bachelor's degree at The University of Iowa.
 The work accepted from the professional colleges must be directly related to the student's major field of study in the Graduate College, and the Plan of Study must be approved by the student's adviser and the major department.
 Work completed while registered for a professional degree in Law, Medicine, or Dentistry will be counted as part of the one academic year that must be spent in residence as a doctoral student only when the student is registered in a formally established joint degree program.
 Professional credit is posted at the time of admission to the grade report by Graduate Admissions.
 This denotes professional credit (transfer) eligible for satisfying degree requirements.
 Programs seeking to apply professional credit toward satisfying graduate degree completion requirements must petition the Graduate College.

 Joint Program for Master's and Doctoral Degrees.
 Those students who expect to continue their training through the doctoral degree may pursue a joint program for the master's and doctor's degrees.
 The master's examination may be combined with the comprehensive examination for the doctorate for these candidates.
 The examining committee will file separate reports of its actions on the final examination for the master's degree and for the comprehensive examination.
 Upon recommendation of the department and approval of the dean, students who are well qualified by previous training may submit a Plan of Study that leads directly to the doctoral degree without earning the master's degree as an intervening part.